photoprism/photoprism/README.md

 [ci]: https://travis-ci.org/photoprism/photoprism
 [docs]: https://docs.photoprism.org/en/latest/

 PhotoPrism is a server-based application for browsing, organizing and sharing your personal photo collection.
 It makes use of the latest technologies to automatically tag and find pictures without getting in your way.
-Say goodbye to solutions that force you to upload your content to cloud providers or pay monthly fees.
+Say goodbye to solutions that force you to upload your visual memories to the cloud or pay monthly fees.

 ![](https://photoprism.org/images/fulls/02.jpg)